Why do we underestimate how long it will take to complete a task?

 Why it happens

 The human brain is generally biased towards positivity, leading us to make overly optimistic predictions about our projects, as well as to disregard information that contradicts our optimistic beliefs.
-Once we have set unrealistic plans, other biases such as anchoring compel us to stick with them.
+Once we have set unrealistic plans, other biases, such as anchoring, compel us to stick with them.
 Pressure from team members, superiors, or shareholders to get things done quickly and smoothly also makes it more costly for us to revise our plans partway through a project.

 Example #1 – The Sydney Opera House

-The Sydney Opera House is a famous example of the planning fallacy, because it took 10 years longer and nearly $100 million more to complete than was originally planned.
+The Sydney Opera House is a famous example of the planning fallacy because it took 10 years longer and nearly $100 million more to complete than was originally planned.
 One major reason was the government’s insistence on starting construction early, despite the fact that plans were not yet finished.

 Example #2 – The Canadian Pacific Railway